fsantanna-no/sbseg-23/freechains/rebuttal.md

 We included the following remarks:

-> In this sense, having one or hunderds of machines in the network does not
-> affect the capacity to write into the chains.
+> We consider Sybils to be groups of throw-away identities and machines with
+> no previous reputation in the forums.
 > ...
+> In this sense, having one or hundreds of machines in the network does not
+> affect the capacity to write into the forums.
+> ...
 > In our analogy with Bitcoin, Sybil attacks would require to add human
-> resurces, instead of CPU power.
+> resources, instead of CPU power.

 # Reviewer 3